railsuser2014/openobject-doc-book-en/source/book/4/4_10_Accounts/4_10_Accounts_fin_ana.rst

 If you use analytic accounts with a structure of accounts by project client you should install the \ ``account_analytic_analysis``\   module.
 This module adds three new tabs to the analytic account form:

-* management indicators in the  *Analysis summary*  tab,
+* management indicators in the :guilabel:`Analysis summary` tab,

-* monthly statistics in the  *Stats by month*  tab,
+* monthly statistics in the :guilabel:`Stats by month` tab,

-* statistics on each user in the  *Stats by user*  tab.
+* statistics on each user in the :guilabel:`Stats by user` tab.

 .. figure::  images/account_analytic_analysis.png
    :align: center